Fareeqy vs Trello vs Asana vs Monday: 2026 Comparison

 How many hours a week do you spend in status meetings?
 Asking each person "where are you at?" and waiting for vague answers.

-In Fareeqy, you open the Dashboard and see in seconds: completed tasks, overdue tasks, completion percentage for every project.
+In Fareeqy, you open the project page and see in seconds: completed tasks, overdue tasks, who is working on what, and the project's completion percentage.
 Fareeqy calculates progress automatically based on finished tasks.
-And when you need deeper detail, Reports give you the full picture -- at the individual, project, and company level.
+And when you need deeper detail, Reports give you the full picture -- at the individual, project department, project, team, and company level.

 Every change on any task is recorded in a complete activity log -- who completed it, who reversed the completion, and when.
 Real transparency without needing to ask anyone.